United States to Netherlands

 - Fish and fish products are considered Animal Products.
 For more details please see 'Animal Products'.

-- Customs classifies food supplements as medicine if the ingredients are classified as medicine.
+- Customs classifies food supplements as medicine if the ingredients are classified as medicine-therefore we cannot process the shipments without an ingredient list and these will be returned.

 If Customs classifies certain food supplements as medicine they can not be imported by private individuals without an import license.
 Food supplements classified as medicine and shipped without an Import License will be destroyed by customs.